Our knowledge of orthopaedics. Your best health.

 Forearm bones can break in several ways.
 The bone can crack just slightly, or it can break into many pieces.
 The broken pieces of bone may line up straight or may be far out of place.

 In some cases, the bone will break in such a way that bone fragments stick out through the skin or a wound penetrates down to the broken bone.
-This is called an open fracture and requires immediate medical attention because of the risk for infection.
+This is called an open fracture.
+An open fracture requires immediate medical attention because of the risk of infection.

 Alternatively, one bone may break while ligaments at either the elbow or wrist are torn, resulting in a joint dislocation at the elbow or wrist in addition to the fracture.
 These injuries, which are less common than breaking both bones, have specific names: Monteggia and Galleazi injuries.